A Family of Instanton-Invariants for Four-Manifolds and Their Relation to Khovanov Homology: The Kapustin--Witten twists and localization

 In summary, if $Q$ satisfies the two properties stated above, $Q$-cohomology provides a topological subsector of the theory.

-Since supersymmetric theories are invariant under the super-Poincaré algebra $A = A^0 \oplus A^1$, which contains nilpotent symmetries, one can ask if there are $Q\in A^1$ that satisfy the two properties described above.
-With regards to the first property, the set of nilpotent fermionic elements of any $\mathbb{Z}/2\mathbb{Z}$-graded algebra forms a projective variety $Y:= \{ Q^2 = 0\} \subset A^1$, known as the nilpotence variety \cite{Eager2018}.
-The nilpotence variety of the super-Poincaré algebra depends only on the spacetime dimension and quantity of supersymmetry $\mathcal{N}$.
+Since supersymmetric theories are invariant under the super-Poincar\'e algebra $A = A^0 \oplus A^1$, which contains nilpotent symmetries, one can ask if there are $Q\in A^1$ that satisfy the two properties described above.
+With regards to the first property, the set of nilpotent fermionic elements of any $\mathbb{Z}/2\mathbb{Z}$-graded algebra forms a projective variety \smash{$Y:= \bigl\{ Q^2 = 0\bigr\} \subset A^1$}, known as the nilpotence variety~\cite{Eager2021}.
+The nilpotence variety of the super-Poincar\'e algebra depends only on the spacetime dimension and quantity of supersymmetry $\mathcal{N}$.
 In view of the discussion above, every $Q\in Y(d,\mathcal{N})$ gives rise to an associated $Q$-invariant subsector of the theory.

 For this to be a topological sector the energy momentum tensor must be $Q$-exact, which it cannot be, because $Q$ is in the spinor representation of the Lorentz group.
-This problem can sometimes be circumvented by "twisting" the action of the Lorentz algebra $\mathfrak{so}(d)$ in such a way that $Q$ can be reinterpreted as a scalar operator.
-To that end note that upon restriction to $Q$-cohomology the symmetry algebra is broken to the stabilizer of the line spanned by $Q$:
+This problem can sometimes be circumvented by ``twisting'' the action of the Lorentz algebra $\mathfrak{so}(d)$ in such a way that $Q$ can be reinterpreted as a scalar operator.
+To that end note that upon restriction to $Q$-cohomology the symmetry algebra is broken to the stabilizer of the line spanned by $Q$,

 Other elements of $A$ do not preserve the kernel and image of $Q$, and therefore do not act on $Q$-cohomology.
-With respect to $I(Q)$, $Q$ is tautologically a scalar (perhaps up to some currently irrelevant $U(1)$ charges).
+With respect to $I(Q)$, $Q$ is tautologically a scalar (perhaps up to some currently irrelevant $\mathrm{U}(1)$ charges).
 Since the Lorentz symmetry and the semi-simple part of $R$-symmetry act non-trivially on $Q$, $I(Q)$ cannot contain generators of the corresponding subalgebras.
 However, it can contain combinations of the two, where the action of the Lorentz algebra is undone by the action of $R$-symmetry.
-Indeed, $I(Q)$ may contain a bosonic subalgebra $\mathfrak{so}^\prime(d)$ that is isomorphic to the Lorentz algebra and is embedded in $A^0$ as follows
+Indeed, $I(Q)$ may contain a bosonic subalgebra $\mathfrak{so}^\prime(d)$ that is isomorphic to the Lorentz algebra and is embedded in $A^0$ as follows:

 The map $\alpha$ is (the derivative of) a non-trivial homomorphism from the Lorentz group to the $R$-symmetry group and is commonly known as the twisting map.
 Note that for any $Q\in Y$, there might exist several twisting maps and conversely the graph of a fixed twisting map might appear in the unbroken symmetries $I(Q)$ of several $Q$'s.